 Recently, they brought that to the next level with their first English single, 'Dynamite'.

-Arguably one of the biggest songs of 2020 summer, 'Dynamite' has soared past all sorts of records and charts this year.
-Most notably, it reached the top of the Billboard Hot 100, making BTS truly a global phenomenon to be reckoned with.
+Arguably one of the biggest songs of 2020 summer, 'Dynamite' has soared past all sorts of records (the music video has surpassed the 700 million mark) and charts this year.
+Aside from it reaching the top of the Billboard Hot 100, 'Dynamite' has also been nominated at the 63rd Grammy Awards for Best Pop Duo/Group Performance, making BTS truly a global phenomenon to be reckoned with.

 2020 MTV VMAs (US)